Mrnidhi/CheckMyGrade_app/README.md

 - **Source Code:** Refer to `checkmygrade_app.py` and `test_checkmygrade_app.py` for the complete codebase.
 - **Data Files:** CSV files (`Student.csv`, `Course.csv`, `Professor.csv`, `Grades.csv`, `Login.csv`) store persistent data.
-- **Class Diagram:** See the image linked above for the visual representation of the system architecture.
+- **Class Diagram:** See the image above for the visual representation of the system architecture.
-- **Terminal Screenshots:** All relevant terminal screenshots are attached above.
+- **Terminal Screenshots:** All relevant terminal screenshots are embedded above.

 ---